Applies to: Sophos Home Premium and Free (Catalina MacOS 10.15)

 Scenario 2 - Additional components may need to be allowed

-Some customers will notice that they have all 4 components added, and ticked, however they are still presented with the Sophos Home window to allow the components.
+Some customers will notice that they have all 4 components added, and ticked, however they are still presented with the Welcome to Sophos Home message every time they restart their Mac.

-This could be related to having additional Sophos components in the Full Disk Access list.
-If this is the case, simply "check-mark" any additional Sophos components in order to proceed.
+This is related to having additional Sophos components listed in the Full Disk Access section.
+The solution is to "check-mark" those additional Sophos components if they are un-checked.

 Follow the Scenario 1 steps to access "Security & Privacy --> Full Disk Access" , click on the padlock to be able to make changes, and manually "tick" or "check-mark" any Sophos component that is not check-marked.